azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                               [-Force]
       ```

       <b>Example 1: </b> Convert permanent assignments to PIM for 'Contributor' and 'Owner' roles at subscription level .
-This command runs in an interactive fashion so that you get an opportunity to verify the accounts being converted.
+This command runs in an interactive manner so that you get an opportunity to verify the accounts being converted.

       ```PowerShell
       Set-AzSKPIMConfiguration -AssignEligibleforPermanentAssignemnts `